Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 If you use HCS voicepack as you main profile be sure to change the commands for "Start and Stop mining inside the  EliteMining profile.
 - There is none known issue in use together with EDcopilot.

+  ## Training Speech Recognition

+VoiceAttack includes built-in tools to help improve how well it understands your voice.
+Taking a few minutes to train the recognition engine makes commands trigger more reliably.

+### How to Train
+1. Open VoiceAttack.
+2. Go to **Help** → **Utilities** → **Recognition Training**.
+3. Follow the on-screen prompts and read the provided text passages.

+### Tips
+By using the built-in utilities, you can adapt the profile to your own voice and ensure your custom commands work smoothly.
+- Train in a quiet environment using the same microphone you play with.
+- Be consistent in how you say your commands.
+- If a command is often misheard, you can edit its phrase directly in the VoiceAttack profile and choose words that are easier for you to say.
+- Remember to back up your speech engine training file with this tool: [SpProfileMgr.zip](https://voiceattack.com/filesend.aspx?id=SpProfileMgr.zip)

+By using the built-in utilities, you can adapt the profile to your own voice and ensure your custom commands work smoothly.

 ## Missing features
 - Add a switch for core/laser mining
 - Add commands and presets for Core minig.